“Longboard vs Skateboard” is a topic that has been discussed for a long time, especially among newbies.

 The design and build of parts of longboard and skateboard make them different to achieve relative goals.

 Skateboard or longboard is not a new topic for experts.
 However, newbies want to clarify the confusion of “should I get a skateboard or longboard”?

 We are a squad of professional skaters, and with our vast experience, we aim to illustrate every resemblance and dissimilarity between longboard and skateboard.

 Not one or two, there are multiple factors that can help you differentiate longboards and skateboards.

 For the novices, the deck of a board is where you stand to ride.
-The thickness of the deck usually defines if it is a longboard or a skateboard.
+The deck’s thickness usually defines whether it is a longboard or a skateboard.

-Our discussion on “What are longboards made of” will surely help you understand the sturdiness of a longboard.
+Our discussion on “What are longboards made of” will help you understand a longboard’s sturdiness.

 The thin deck provides more flex which is extremely helpful in executing tricks, a specialty of skateboarding.

 Board’s flex is the stiffness and an important thing that should not be too soft.